 Trends and Latest Developments

 Another trend is the increasing use of animated frames.
 These frames feature moving elements that add a dynamic touch to photos.
 Animated frames can be particularly effective in capturing attention and conveying a sense of excitement or energy.
-However, they also require more design skills and technical expertise to create.
+Still, they also require more design skills and technical expertise to create.

 Tips and Expert Advice